rsyslog/rsyslog/source/configuration/basic_structure.rst

 This section describes how rsyslog configuration basically works.
 Think of rsyslog as a big logging and event processing toolset.
-It can be considered as a framework with some basic processing that is fixed in the way data flows, but is highly custumizable in the details of this message flow.
+It can be considered a framework with some basic processing that is fixed in the way data flows, but is highly customizable in the details of this message flow.
 During configuration, this customization is done by defining and customizing the rsyslog objects.